 As long as you remember to back away when something is too good to be true, only use trusted suppliers, and make sure to never try and push yourself past your natural limits, then there is nothing to suggest that CBD is unsafe.

-Got an opinion on the safety of CBD oils?
+Got an opinion on whether CBD oils safe?
 Why not let us know in the comments below for the chance at a lifetime 10% discount.

 The products we sell do not have proven health benefits.
 While research is being carried out, these products are not, and should not, be considered to be medical products.